QSL Manager for: AA2RZ, 4Z1RZ, 4Z4RZ, 4X6KA and 4Z5GE. Please provide a SAE with 2 green stamps in addition to your qsl card.

 STATION IN A BOX

 In July 2011, for our BARA club's portable day, I improved my portable station and organized it in a Ready to "Go Box".
 See pictures at the bottom.
-We operated this station in the 2011,2012 and 2013 ARRL Field Days as the GOTA station on 15 meters and plan to operate it again next year.
+We operated this station in the 2011, 2012 and 2013 ARRL Field Days as the GOTA station on 15 meters.

 Antenna Problem Resolved